wp-plugins/pictcha/readme.txt

 = Does Pictcha support other languages? =

-Not at the moment but multi-language support will be added soon.
-If you wish to help with the translations please write to developer at utype.net.
+Not at the moment but the design of UTYP engine is made to learn new languages as people from different countries use it.
+Also if you wish to help with the translations of the interface please write to gilemon at nthinking.net.

 = Can you add a feature X? =